cjohansen/powerpack/dev-resources/blog/sample.md

-:page/title A sample blog post.
+:page/title A sample blog post
 :blog-post/description

 A short introduction to the example blog post.